BenniDeJagere/personal-site/content/blog/some-takeaways-from-this-years-techorama.md

 ![](https://dataroots.ghost.io/content/images/2022/06/Screenshot-2022-06-03-at-12.02.07.png)

-better think twice before enabling this setting

 You might have come across the checkbox above when configuring access Azure resources like a SQL Server.
 And when configuring network access, you might think the checkbox above is a good idea.
 Personally, I'd assume this would grant network access to this SQL Server from all other Azure resources I've created.

 Unfortunately, that answer is incorrect.
 It grants access to the entirety of Azure.
 A malicious user, acting in their own tenant, creating a virtual machine meant to attack Azure users, could also get through.
 In general, it seems that this checkbox could use a clearer warning and I would now advise against checking it.
 Thanks to Sergey Chubarov for demonstrating this behaviour.

 ![](https://dataroots.ghost.io/content/images/2022/06/IMG_20220525_093437.jpg)

-Sergey's mitigations for the attacks on cloud infrastructure that he demonstrated

 ### Authorization